basho/basho_docs/source/languages/en/riakcs/cookbooks/fog.md

 ### Get User

 With the user's `key_id` (returned above, a `riakcs_access_key_id`). `get_user`
-returns a response whose `body` is a JSON document describing the user, or raises and error if the user doesn't exist.
+returns a response whose `body` is a JSON document describing the user or raises and error if the user doesn't exist.

 ```ruby
 user = client.get_user(key_id)